 Take care whilst lifting or carrying, especially other children.
 Do not carry a small child on either hip for any length of time.

 When standing keep your bottom tucked in reducing strain on the lower back and try to have an even amount of weigh on both legs, it would also be useful to sit down whilst dressing to avoid standing on one leg.

 When seated, sit with your back straight, use a cushion for support and never cross your legs.

 When lay on your side place a pillow under the bump and a pillow between your knees to provide support.

 When getting in and out of a car or turning in bed keep your knees together.

 Osteopathic treatments are particularly successful in helping sports injuries and rehabilitating sports men and women in order to get them back to their chosen sport as quickly as possible.

 Wilmslow Osteopath John Corfield (M.Ost) is one of only a handful of ‘Masters of Osteopathy’ in the North West of England.
-I have hundreds of satisfied patients.
+I have thousands of satisfied patients.